Why Solahart is your best choice for advice on the Victorian Solar Homes Package

 The Solar Homes Program is helping eligible Victorian households to take charge of their power bills, adopt renewable energy and provide a cleaner, better future for all Victorians.

-The program makes it easier to get solar with rebates for solar panels (PV), solar hot water and solar batteries along with new incentives including interest-free loans for solar panels (PV).
+The program makes it easier to get solar with rebates for solar panels (PV) and solar hot water, along with incentives including interest-free loans for solar panels (PV).
 You can check out the Solar Victoria website here: www.solar.vic.gov.au

 Rebates Available: